s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

 ### SQL explained: Data Tables; Foreign key

 How does your database save that relation?
 It uses a so called "foreign key" to hold the unique identifier, the "primary key" of the related record.
-In Silverstripe that primary key is the `ID` field of our DataObject.
+In Silverstripe CMS that primary key is the `ID` field of our DataObject.
 In plain SQL it could be any unique field.

 | ID | Created | Title |